Atlanta Projected To Spend At Least $2.6 Million on Ransomware Recovery - Slashdot

 Could I maybe take a look at it?
 I might be able to offer you a solution for 25 millions a year...

-The price of using Windows, (Score:2)
+The price of using Windows, (Score:1)